 Tribal casinos have a minimum payout return legal limit of 80% per each tribal-state compact.
-State gaming regulations require slot machine payout returns from 80% to 96%.
+State gaming regulations require a slot machine payout return of at least 80%.
 There are no legal requirements that racinos, non-profits, or tribal casinos publicly provide payout return percentages for their electronic gaming machines.

 Annual Progress in New Mexico Slot Machine Casino Gambling

 The Camel Rock Casino, a tribal casino in Santa Fe, has permanently closed in the last year.